Law (Online Learning) LLM

 To be effective on the international stage, legal professionals, business people and policymakers need to understand different legal cultures and ways of operating and communicating within alternative business contexts and regulatory frameworks.

-This programme provides an ideal learning environment for individuals to develop the skills and knowledge upon which further study or a relevant career can be built.
+This programme provides an ideal learning environment for individuals to develop the skills and knowledge upon which to build further study or a relevant career.

 The programme spans foundational issues in areas of law, including: